noriegaian/Hyperparameter-Tuning/README.md

 # Hyperparameter-Tuning
-Hyperparameter Tuning in a Random Forest model
+Hyperparameter Tuning in different models - R and Python